- D13S319, 13q14.2 – q14.3, Red

-Deletions affecting band 13q14 and trisomy of chromosome 12 are common events in B-cell Chronic Lymphocytic Leukaemia (B-CLL).
+Deletions affecting band 13q14 and trisomy of chromosome 12 are common events in chronic lymphocytic leukaemia (CLL).

-Deletions affecting the 13q14 band are the most frequent genetic abnormalities of B-CLL1.
-This region is found to be deleted heterozygously in 30-60%, and homozygously in 10-20%, of CLL patients2.
-Recently, the survival rate has been shown to be similar3.
-Two non-coding RNA genes, DLEU1 and DLEU2, and the genetic marker D13S319, span the pathogenic critical region 13q14.34.
-DLEU1 is considered to be the most likely CLL-associated candidate tumour suppressor gene within the 13q14 region5.
+Two non-coding RNA genes, DLEU1 (deleted in lymphocytic leukemia 1) and DLEU2 (deleted in lymphocytic leukemia 2), plus the genetic marker D13S319, span the pathogenic critical region of 13q147.
+DLEU1 is considered to be the most likely CLL-associated candidate tumour suppressor gene within the 13q14 region8.

 In our hands, Cytocell FISH probes, have proven to be of the highest quality with bright, easy to interpret signals, thus providing confidence in our results.
 Cytocell’s customer support is outstanding, as their staff are extremely knowledgeable and truly care about their customers and their customers’ needs.
 Jennie Thurston, Director of Cytogenetics at Carolinas Pathology Group

 - Juliusson G et al., N Eng J Med 1990;323:720-4

 - Puiggros et al., Biomed Res Int 2014;1-13

 - Hammarsund M et al., FEBS Letters 2004;556:75-80

 - Van Dyke DL et al., Br J Haematology 2009;148:544-50